decred/umbrel-app-store/decred-dcrdex/README.md

 ## Publishing the docker image

 The `dcrdex` image can be built and published to Docker Hub using the following steps.
+This requires the use of [BuildKit](https://docs.docker.com/build/buildkit/), which is part of recent docker releases.

 1. Log in to Docker Hub using the credentials that has write access to https://hub.docker.com/u/decred